AdaCore/spark2014/lrm/source/packages.rst

 |SPARK| facilitates the specification of a hierarchy of state abstractions by
-allowing a single state abstraction to contain visible declarations of package declarations nested immediately within the body of a package, private child units and descendants thereof.
+allowing a single state abstraction to contain visible declarations of package declarations nested immediately within the body of a package, private child or private sibling units and descendants thereof.
 Each visible state abstraction or variable of a private child or descendant thereof has to be designated as being *part of* a state abstraction of a unit which is more visible than itself.

 The Abstract State aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition``